JasonMcGee0715/storytime/instructions.md

 Subplot tracking
 Narrative threads status

+narrativeContext.md

+Current scene/chapter in progress
+Recent narrative developments
+Next story beats to hit
+(This is your source of truth)

+storyContext.md

+Core concept and premise
+Target audience and genre
+Intended themes and impact
+Publishing goals and constraints

 Book Files

+Required directories: storytime_book1, storytime_book2, storytime_book3

-This directory and files within it will be used for keeping track of actual book progress.
+These directory and files within it will be used for keeping track of actual book progress.
 The storytime directory will have a summary file and each chapter will have its own subdirectory along with a chapter summary where I can view that chapter and details about it without reading the entire chapter.
-For example, the chapter files would be something like: chapter1.md, chapter2.md, chapter3.md and chapter summaries would be chapter1Summary.md, chapter2Summary.md, chapter3Summary.md
+For example, the chapter files would be something like: chapter1.md, chapter2.md, chapter3.md (this will be where actual book chapter are written) and chapter summaries would be chapter1Summary.md, chapter2Summary.md, chapter3Summary.md

-CRITICAL: If storytime/ directory or any of the chapter directories or files don't exist, CREATE THEM IMMEDIATELY by:
+CRITICAL: If storytime directories or any of the chapter directories or files don't exist, CREATE THEM IMMEDIATELY by:

 Reading all provided manuscript and notes
 Asking user for ANY missing narrative elements